mia-platform/documentation/docs/development_suite/deploy/index.md

 ---
 id: deploy
-title: Deploy your projects
+title: Deploy your workload
-sidebar_label: Deploy your projects
+sidebar_label: Deploy your workload
 ---

 Deploying a project means transferring its dependencies and configurations to a runtime environment, making it ready to be used by end-users.